5 Steps to a Home Inventory

 These five steps will guide you through the often-daunting process of setting up a home inventory.

 Record furnishings and major items, room by room.
 Make a list of each room of your house, and jot down what furniture and other possessions are in each.
 Walk through the house.
 Tackle one or two rooms per day, and you should have a complete inventory in a week.
-Write a brief description of each item, and note any serial numbers, purchase prices and dates, and the current value.
-Include physical receipts and appraisals.
-(Such documents should also be scanned.)
+Record the following information:

 Create a visual record with photos or video.
 Take photos or video of every room, opening closets, cabinets and drawers to capture what’s inside.
 This type of record can be especially useful for items like clothing or kitchenware.
-Describe the contents, either by speaking or by taking notes, including the date acquired/purchased, the items shown and their location.
+(Note: You don’t have to inventory every single item.
+A photo of your pantry will likely be all your insurer needs to approve a bulk claim, such as “contents of pantry, $300.”
+No need to itemize each box of cereal.)

 Another option is to use an app.
 There are dozens of home inventory apps for Apple and Android phones.
 Take advantage of free trials and read the reviews: some are particularly well suited to people with large collections or especially valuable items.